 Column 3 – Assessment for learning ideas

 The assessment for learning ideas column can be used to record particular assessment focuses that come out of the activities, or to record specific assessment activities.
-The column can also be used to record assessment criteria that relate to particular levels of the Victorian Curriculum and stages of the EAL Developmental Continuum.
-Assessment criteria for the same activity may differ for students at level 3 and for Stage B2.
+The column can also be used to record assessment criteria that relate to particular levels of the Victorian Curriculum F-10 EAL.
+Assessment criteria for the same activity may differ for students at level 3 and for Level B2.

 Assessment for learning ideas should: